 If a page is too classic, it gets boring and repetitive.
 If it is too expressive, it turns into distracting noise.
 A balance has to be found again for wisdom.
 How “good is good enough” is subjective and biased by opinion and perception.

-For me, it’s amazing The7 theme loads in 4 seconds with all the expressive design elements.
-4 seconds is a typical load time for a WordPress theme that doesn’t have many images on the page –and no animation.
+It’s amazing The7 theme loads in 4 seconds with all the expressive design elements.
+4 seconds is a typical load time for a WordPress theme that doesn’t have many images on the page — and no animation.
 But the Internet average load time is about 8 seconds.
 Which has been proven practically intolerable for users.
 The saving grace is the pages aren’t completely blank for 8 seconds.
 If it is blank, the site will most definitely be abandoned.

 At this point, to get better speed, you’d have to throw money at the theme problem – or redesign.
 You’d have to sacrifice some expressive aesthetics – especially the animation.
 All for a few seconds of speed.